Information of Zip Repair

 Zip files may refuse to open if they are not properly downloaded.
-Also, incomplete downloads occur when files get stuck due to issues like bad internet connection, inconsistency in network connection, all of which can cause errors in transfer, affect your Zip files and make them unable to open.
+Also, incomplete downloads occur when files get stuck due to issues like bad internet connection, inconsistency in network connection, all of which can cause transfer errors, affect your Zip files, and make them unable to open.

 File compression can get halted due to unforeseen circumstances such as abrupt power failure or low battery which can cause a system shutdown.
 This could corrupt the file undergoing the compression process.
 Consequently, the Zip file may become damaged and refuse to open.

 This is a major reason why your Zip files are proving difficult to open.
 A particular corruption that stops the opening of Zip files is the header corruption.
 A Zip file has a feature called "header" which is responsible for keeping information such as the file name, the date you created it, file size, and so on.
 The information in a header is essential in opening or accessing the contents contained within the file.
 This only goes to say that if the header is corrupt, there will be the challenge of the Zip file not opening.

 Changed File Extension

 A Zip file can be seriously damaged if its extension is changed to another format that is not supported on Windows.
 A Zip file that is severely damaged may not open when you are trying to extract its data.

 If your Zip file is stored in an external storage device and the device gets damaged from exposure to such hazards as magnetic fields, dangerously high temperature, or even mechanical shock, it can affect the contents of the drive, including the Zip file in it.
 This can lead to corruption and your inability to open the Zip, even if the drive eventually gets repaired.
 Also, another reason could be if you forget the password to your encrypted archive file.
 However, this is only applicable if you originally assigned a password to your Zip file.